Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Hawaii and its opponents have scored at least 61.5 points -- this matchup's over/under -- just once this year.
+- Hawaii has combined with its opponents to put up more than 61.5 points just once this year.

-- New Mexico State's games have gone over 61.5 points in only one opportunity this season.
+- New Mexico State and its opponents have combined to score more than 61.5 points in one game this season.

-- The two teams combine to score 45.1 points per game, 16.4 less than the total in this contest.

-- These two squads surrender a combined 67.1 points per game, 5.6 more than this contest's over/under.
+- Saturday's over/under is 16.4 points higher than the combined 45.1 PPG average of the two teams.

+- This contest's over/under is 5.6 points lower than the 67.1 these two squads combine to give up per game in 2021.

 - The Rainbow Warriors and their opponents have scored an average of 65.3 points per game in 2021, 3.8 more than Saturday's total.

-- In 2021, games involving the Aggies have averaged a total of 54.1 points, 7.4 fewer than this game's set over/under.
+- The 54.1 PPG average total in Aggies games this season is 7.4 points fewer than this game's over/under.

 Hawaii Stats and Trends

-- Thus far this season Hawaii has one win against the spread.

-- Hawaii's games this year have hit the over one time in three opportunities (33.3%).
+- Hawaii's games this year have hit the over on one of three set point totals (33.3%).

-- When Hawaii totals more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Hawaii churns out more than 450.5 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Rainbow Warriors have turned the ball over nine times this season, one more turnover than the Aggies have forced (8).
+- The Rainbow Warriors have turned the ball over one more time (9 total) than the Aggies have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.